josejrrosas/SOC-L1-Alert-Triage-THM/README.md

 - Practical experience with the SOC L1 alert triage workflow.
 - Reviewing alert metadata (source IPs, timestamps, usernames, severity).
-- Performing IOC enrichment using tools like VirusTotal, WHOIS, and AbuseIPDB.
+- Performing IOC enrichment using tools like VirusTotal and AbuseIPDB.
 - Differentiating between false positives and true positives with proper justification.
 - Writing concise escalation notes for L2 handoff.
 - Strengthening critical thinking and decision-making in a SOC environment.